 If you’ve engaged in any dialogue about CBD, you’ve probably heard it a million times: everybody’s got an endocannabinoid system.
 But what exactly does that mean?

 Your endocannabinoid system is one of the largest neurotransmitter networks in the body.
-It helps promote homeostasis in your body for things like mood, sleep, stress, and appetite, to name a few.
-All vertebrate mammals have an endocannabinoid system, which essentially just means all mammal bodies are naturally wired to make use of cannabinoids in maintaining homeostasis within various bodily processes.
+It’s an active system even if you’ve never used cannabis - it serves to help promote health and wellness in your body and regulate your physiology, mood, and everyday experience.
+All vertebrate mammals have an endocannabinoid system, which essentially means all mammal bodies are naturally wired to make use of cannabinoids in maintaining equilibrium within various bodily processes.

 Conceptualizing the endocannabinoid system breaks down into understanding three key components:

 These components work very closely together to work their magic and do their job of maintaining balance and overall wellness.
 Let’s take a look at how each component functions and the way they all come together.

 First, let’s start with the cannabinoid receptors, primarily CB1 and CB2.
 These receptors are found throughout your brain and body.
 CB1 receptors are located within your central nervous system, brain, and spinal cord.
 CB2 receptors, on the other hand, are located in the peripheral nervous system, brain, immune system, and gut.

 There are other types of receptors that play a role in processes of the endocannabinoid system, but these two are the primary players we want to come to know and love in ECS 101.

 To understand the way cannabinoid receptors work, it’s helpful to visualize a lock and key.
 In this scenario, the cannabinoid receptors throughout your body serve as the “lock.”
 Signaling molecules like endocannabinoids, synthetic cannabinoids, and phytocannabinoids are to directly or indirectly bind with these receptors like a key and “unlock” different bodily processes as a result.